-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied:
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

 The City continues to utilize Federal CDBG funding to leverage private, state, and local funding sources.
-CDBG funds will supplement a variety of programs that have other sources of funding.
-The Place-Based Streetscape Improvements program uses other state grant funds such as a Keystone Grant as well as City Capital Improvement funds.
-The 2024 CDBG funding allocated to support the Critical Repair and Critical Repair and Lead Hazard Control Program Administration will leverage the City's \$700,000 Healthy Homes Supplemental funding and a \$9.1M Lead Hazard Reduction Grant from the Department of Housing and Urban Development (HUD) to deliver holistic, impactful approaches to strengthen the City's affordable housing stock and resident wellbeing.
-The City of Lancaster's internal operating funds will be used to supplement the costs of the Proactive Housing Code Enforcement Program, the Neighborhood Crime Reduction through Police Social Workers Program, and the Public Service City Project Manager.
+CDBG funds support a variety of programs that have other sources of funding.
+For example, the Place-Based Streetscape Improvements program uses state grant funds such as the Keystone Grant and the City Capital Improvement funds to support the installation of ADA-ramps in low-to-moderate income neighborhoods.
+The 2025 CDBG allocation will support the Critical Repair Program and the administration of the Critical Repair & Lead Hazard Control Program.
+This funding will help leverage the City's \$2M Healthy Homes Production Grant and a \$7.75M Lead Hazard Reduction Grant from HUD to address lead paint hazards and address other housing related health hazards to deliver a holistic and impactful approach to strengthen the City's affordable housing stock and resident wellbeing.
+The City of Lancaster's internal operating funds will cover the costs of several programs including the Proactive Housing Code Enforcement Program (43% is funded with CDBG dollars), the Neighborhood Crime Reduction through Police Social Workers Program (only 8% is funded with CDBG dollars), the Public Health Services and Community Health Promotion Service (only 8% is funded with CDBG dollars), and the Public Service City Project Manager (DoNE).